 Michigan is the only state that is comprised of two peninsulas in the U.S.

 Michigan is home to the planet’s tallest identical twins, Michael and James Lanier.
-They both stand at 2.235 metres (7 foot 3 inches).
+They both stand at 2.235 meters (7 foot 3 inches).

 Michi-gama, meaning large lake, is where the name of the state derives from.

 As Michigan is a hub for car manufacturing since the 1900s, it is also known as the “Motor City”.